onetribeyoyo/mtm-api/README.md

 Start the api with `groovy mtm-api.groovy`

-...and the `test-scripts` dir has what you would expect.
+...and the `./test-scripts` is what the dir name suggests.